SiyaKamboj/cse15l-lab-reports/LabReport3/LabReport3.md

 # What is Grep?

 `Grep` is a linux command line argument that searches a file for a user-specified pattern and displays all lines that contain that pattern.
-This lab report will discuss 4 variations that can be paired with `grep` to produce many creative outputs.
+This lab report will discuss 4 variations that can be paired with `grep` to produce many creative outputs, which can also be used in conjunction with each other

 # 4 Grep Command Line Operations